 Buying Property At Auction

-However, buying at a property auction does require careful planning.
+However, buying property at auction does require careful planning.
 Thousands of properties are sold at auction in the UK every year – and many are BMV (below market value), meaning there are plenty of bargains to be snapped up.
 So, remember to do your homework carefully - unlike buying through an estate agent, you cannot change your mind if you later discover something bad about the property.
 It is your job to find out everything that you can before the auction begins.

 It's important to view a property prior to bidding at auction, and with that in mind our viewing checklist can help you to remember all the relevant questions that you will need to ask.